tengrommel/GO_Cloud_Computing/Concurrency/Chapter3_Go'sConcurrency_Building_Blocks/note.md

 - Go's mechanism for hosting goroutines is an implementation of what's called an M:N scheduler, which means it maps M green threads to N OS threads.

+This is an interesting side note about how Go manages memory.
+The Go runtime is observant enough　to know that a reference to the salutation variable is still being held, and therefore will transfer the memory to the heap so that the goroutines can continue to access it.